← Back to Part 2: Change rhythm

 ## Rules

-- The plan is private scratch.
+- The scratch plan is private.
 Write freely, revise freely.

-- Plans are deleted on merge.
+- Plans are deleted at close.
 Do not treat them as archival.

 - If the plan exceeds a page, the change is probably too large.
 Consider